mahmoud-mohsen-dev/my-portfolio/README.md

 - **Dark and Light Modes:** Switch between dark and light themes for a personalized reading experience.

-- **Animated Hero Section:** Simple animation for the name title in the hero section.
+- **Animated Hero Section:** Added animation for the name title in the hero section.

 - **Responsive Design:** Ensures a visually appealing and functional experience across various devices.